PrismaticDevs/README-Generator/README.md

 ## Description

-This Full stack Web application id designed to let users eneter book titles and authors into a MySQL database using a Bootstrap styles front end.
+This API uses a MongoDB database and the Mongoose NPM package to perform CRUD operations by accessing routes on an Express.js application.
+I also built a front end for this API using React.js that is briefly demoed in the video linked in this README.md.

+## Installation

+No installation necessary.

 ## Usage

-In the inputes for title and Author you can enter a book's information which then gets added to the database and displayed on the web page,
+This application is not deployed and can not be used on the public internet.

 ## Contributors

-The University of Denver
+University of Denver

+## Testing

+n/a

 ## Questions

 Contact me:
 Github: [PrismaticDevs](https://github.com/PrismaticDevs) <br>
-Email: matthewbrignola@ymail.com <br>
+Email: matthewbrignola@gmail.com <br>
-Phone: 719-351-5828 <br>
+Phone: 7193515828 <br>